lhr-solar/StarterProjects/Firmware-Debug/README.md

 First, follow these [installation instructions](https://lhr-solar.github.io/Embedded-Sharepoint/Installation/) to get your environment set up for embedded development.
 Make sure you clone the Embedded-Sharepoint.

 A few prerequisites:
-- Mess around in your Linux shell.
-Here's a [basic list of commands](https://www.w3schools.com/bash/bash_commands.php).
-We'll be using this to compile and flash code.

 ## Questions